apache/tvm/docs/deploy/tensorrt.rst

 There are some options which can be configured in ``partition_for_tensorrt``.

 * ``version`` - TensorRT version to target as tuple of (major, minor, patch).
-If TVM is compiled with USE_TENSORRT_GRAPH_RUNTIME=ON, the linked TensorRT version will be used instead.
+If TVM is compiled with USE_TENSORRT_RUNTIME=ON, the linked TensorRT version will be used instead.
 The version will affect which ops can be partitioned to TensorRT.
 * ``use_implicit_batch`` - Use TensorRT implicit batch mode (default true).
 Setting to false will enable explicit batch mode which will widen supported operators to include those which modify the